lowRISC/opentitan/hw/dv/sv/jtag_dmi_agent/README.md

 accesses to the DTM `dmi` register, since accesses to all DMI registers go through this shared resource.
 This semaphore is also created and set by the convenience function `jtag_dmi_agent_pkg::create_jtag_dmi_reg_block()`.

+## sba_access_utils_pkg

+The JTAG DMI register space has registers to initiate and manage accesses into the system through an exernal system bus (whatever that may be).
+Please see the RISCV debug specification for more details.
+These registers are already a part of the `jtag_dmi_reg_block` model.

+This package provides some convenience tasks to initiate and manage accesses into the system bus access interface (SBA) using these SBA registers, including starting an access, waiting for completion and clearing the error bits.
+These tasks take the handle to the `jtag_dmi_reg_block` model as one of the arguments.